GreyGuoweiChen/VirHost/README.md

     ```

 ## Usage:
 To enable RNAVirHost's prediction, the viral taxonomic information is required and its format (.csv) is as below.
-The first column is the accession numbers in the query fasta file, and the second column show the virus orders of the query viruses.
 |   | y\|virus order |
 | ------------- | ------------- |
 | NC_000858.1 | Ortervirales  |
 | NC_019922.1  | Norzivirales  |
 | ...  | ...  |

+The file comprises (r+1) rows and two columns, where (r+1) represents the r sequences in the query fasta file and an additional header row.
+The first column denotes the accession numbers of sequences (sequences' ID), and the second column represents the corresponding order labels.
+If a label falls outside our designated range, it is acceptable to input them to the host prediction stage.
+We will output the corresponding sequence ID in a separate file.

-(Optional) For user convenience, we provide a simple alignment-based method for classifying virus sequences at the order level using BLASTN.
+1) For user convenience, we provide a simple alignment-based method for classifying virus sequences at the order level using BLASTN.
+The code for this method is shown below.
 Generally, the order-level predictions provided by BLASTN are sufficiently accurate.
 However, if users desire to refine the classification using other programs, they can follow the file format outlined in the table above.
-The file comprises (r+1) rows and two columns, where (r+1) represents the r sequences in the query fasta file and an additional header row.
-The first column denotes the sequence ID, and the second column represents the corresponding order label.
-If a label falls outside our designated range, it is OK to input them to the host prediction stage, and we will output the corresponding sequence ID in a separate file.
 ```
 rnavirhost classify_order [-i INPUT_CONTIG] [-o TAXONOMIC_RESULT]
 ```

-The input files include the fasta file and the corresponding taxonomic information table.
+2) The input files include the fasta file and the corresponding taxonomic information table.
 ```
 rnavirhost predict [-i INPUT_CONTIG] [--taxa TAXONOMIC_INFORMATION_OF_INPUT] [-o OUTPUT_DIRECTORY]
 ```